Marylou and Jerome Bongiorno

 The Bongiornos' museum installations in 3D are New Work: Art in 3D which began with Newark in 3D, commissioned and exhibited by the Newark Museum from 2009 to 2010 and reinstalled in 2016, and installed at Newark Liberty International Airport from 2013 to 2014 as the airport's first art film; The Brooklyn Waterfront in 3D, presented by the Museum of the City of New York in 2010; and SI3D (Staten Island in 3D) commissioned and exhibited by the Staten Island Museum from 2015 to 2017.

 They created and hosted the Watermark (fiction film) Conference at Wingspread and the Newark Poverty Reduction Conference at Rutgers University and presented solutions to poverty at TEDxNJIT.

+Their inventive, feature-length documentary series American Women Saints: Elizabeth Ann Seton and Frances Xavier Cabrini (2024), on the iconic saints Elizabeth Ann Seton and Frances Xavier Cabrini, is broadcast nationally on PBS.

-The Bongiornos were recipients of film fellowships at the MacDowell Colony.
+The Bongiornos were recipients of film fellowships at the MacDowell Colony, Ledig House Art Omi, and Wildacres.